BU-CLOUD-F20/Containerizing_Neural_Nets/Project_Proposal.md

 …

 ### Release #2 (due by Week 7):
-Begin conversion of DICOM images to files suitable for the classifiers Get familiar with ChRIS CNN plugin
+* Begin conversion of DICOM images to files suitable for the classifiers
+* Get familiar with ChRIS CNN plugin
-Begin work on few small classifiers
+* Begin work on few small classifiers
-Begin working on ChRIS connection to the cloud
+* Begin working on ChRIS connection to the cloud
 …

 ### Release #3 (due by Week 9):
-Test and further improvement of classifiers
-Test compatibility of smaller components of project and flow …
+* Be able to explore some existed CNN related plugins on ChRIS
+* Finish a simple MRI classifiers application demo
+…

 ### Release #4 (due by Week 11):
-Test and further improvement of classifiers
+* Test and further improvement of classifiers
-Test compatibility of smaller components of project and flow …
+* Test compatibility of smaller components of project and flow …

 ### Release #5 (due by Week 13):
-Finish ChRIS app pipeline
+* Finish ChRIS app pipeline
 …